patrickfrey/mewa/doc/faq.md

 ### How to implement type qualifiers like const and reference?

 Qualifiers are not considered to be attached to the type but part of the type definition.
 A const reference to an integer is a type on its own, like an integer value type or an integer reference type.
+Relations between types like const and non-const are expressed by reductions.
+A non-const type is reducible to const.
+The reducibility allowes non-const types to be passed to functions that ask for a const parameter.

 <a name="pointersAndArrays"/>